 Tunnel warfare exposed the mechanism by which C4I-dependent coordination can fail.
-With a 67% communication-failure rate in subterranean incidents, tactical units were frequently disconnected from coordination centers; signal loss drove the 7.5-fold increase in access time documented in Section 5.
-The result was not only delay but fragmentation: units could not request specific assets, central nodes lost visibility, and helicopter resources could not be guided in real time.
-This narrows the claim about C4I vulnerability: the functions that failed catastrophically were centralized coordination and resource redistribution—dispatch tasking, cross-theater reassignment, and hospital-destination assignment—not C4I-enabled decision-making as such.
+With a 67% communication-failure rate in subterranean incidents, tactical units were frequently disconnected from coordination centers and signal loss drove the 7.5-fold increase in access time documented in the above section.
+The result was not only delay but fragmentation.
+Units could not request specific assets, central nodes lost visibility, and helicopter resources could not be guided in real time.
+This narrows the scope of the claims made about C4I vulnerability.
+The functions that failed catastrophically were centralized coordination and resource redistribution—dispatch tasking, cross-theater reassignment, and hospital-destination assignment—not C4I-enabled decision-making as such.
 Decentralized, pre-briefed tactical procedures proved more resilient, consistent with the “power to the edge” principle (Alberts & Hayes, 2003).
 Systems engineered for communications loss should combine centralized visibility when available with pre-positioned assets, time-based triggers, and distributed authority when connectivity fails.

-The October 7 attack warrants separate treatment from the fifteen-month campaign that followed: collapsing the two phases risks overstating performance at the moment of greatest stress.
-In the opening hours, the scale, simultaneity, and geographic dispersion of the assault—combined with attacks on roads to hospitals, casualties arriving by private vehicle without prehospital care, and conditions preventing ambulances from entering many combat areas—produced, in numerous areas, near-total breakdown of centralized coordination rather than managed, graceful degradation (Gozlan et al., 2024).
-The pre-existing architecture had not been designed for an event of this scale, and ad hoc, locally improvised response characterized much of October 7 itself.
-Only over the following days and fifteen months of sustained operations was the architecture adapted, hardened, and scaled to multi-front warfare.
-The graceful-degradation pattern described in Section 5 therefore characterizes the mature operational period, not the initial hours.
-Distinguishing these phases is itself a finding: graceful degradation is an achieved operational state requiring deliberate design and adaptation, not a default property of C4I integration.
+The October 7 attacks warrant separate treatment from the fifteen-month campaign that followed because conflating the two risks overstating performance at the moment of greatest stress.
+In the opening hours of October 7, the scale, simultaneity, and geographic dispersion of the assault, combined with attacks on roads to hospitals, casualties arriving by private vehicle without prehospital care, and conditions preventing ambulances from entering many combat areas produced near-total breakdown of centralized coordination in numerous areas (Gozlan et al., 2024).
+The pre-existing architecture had not been designed for an event of this scale and locally improvised response characterized much of October 7 itself.
+Only over the following days and fifteen months of sustained operations was the architecture gradually adapted, reinforced, and scaled to multi-front warfare.
+Distinguishing these phases is itself a finding in that managing degradation requires deliberate design and adaptation and is not a default property of C4I integration.

-Civil-military integration showed friction at organizational boundaries even where overall cooperation was effective.
-Ambiguous command authority, incompatible information systems, and differing protocols required case-by-case resolution rather than a single unifying procedure.
+Civil-military integration exhibited friction at organizational boundaries even when overall cooperation was effective.
+Unclear command authority, incompatible information systems, and differing protocols required case-by-case resolution rather than a single unifying procedure.
 Integration nonetheless worked substantially better than these frictions would predict, owing to relationships and shared assumptions built through years of joint training before the war.
-The seamless coordination between military medical assets and civilian healthcare infrastructure—in contrast to systems built around dedicated military hospitals—materially enhanced capacity by allowing the much larger civilian trauma-care base to absorb military casualties directly (Malkin, 2024).
+The seamless coordination between military medical assets and civilian healthcare infrastructure, in contrast to systems built around dedicated military hospitals, materially enhanced capacity by allowing the much larger civilian trauma care base to absorb military casualties directly (Malkin, 2024).

-7. Discussion
+Discussion

-The findings advance the study of combat medical evacuation in three ways.
-Theoretically, they refine network-centric warfare theory by specifying the coordination mechanisms through which information superiority becomes medical-evacuation effectiveness: patient selection, modality matching, routing, override authority, and capacity redistribution.
+Our findings advance the study of combat medical evacuation in three ways.
+Theoretically, they refine network-centric warfare theory by specifying the coordination mechanisms through which information superiority becomes medical evacuation effectiveness: patient selection, modality matching, routing, override authority, and capacity redistribution.
 Methodologically, they shift the unit of analysis from platform speed or clinical intervention to the end-to-end evacuation chain, allowing C4I to be assessed as an operational variable rather than a technical backdrop.
-Empirically, they document how the same architecture produced optimization under normal connectivity, graceful degradation during mature multi-front operations, and near-collapse of centralized control during October 7’s opening hours and subterranean communication failures.
-This extends Kotwal et al.’s (2016) finding that survival depends on system coordination rather than platform speed to a multimodal C4I architecture in a sustained, high-intensity urban campaign.
+Empirically, they document how the same architecture produced optimization under normal connectivity, managed degradation during mature, multi-front operations, as opposed to the near-collapse of centralized control and subterranean communication failures during October 7’s opening hours.
+This extends Kotwal et al. (2016)’s finding that survival depends on system coordination rather than platform speed to a multimodal C4I architecture in a sustained, high-intensity urban campaign.